 - PHP memory limit

-Of course, these criteria can be wonderfully compared and displayed in a table.
-Many providers take advantage of this and don't miss the opportunity to reduce the monthly basic fees by initial bait offers and setup fees for automated processes.
+Of course, these criteria can be wonderfully compared and presented in a table.
+Many host take advantage of this and don't miss the opportunity to use initial bait offers and set-up fees for automated processes to drive down the basic monthly fees.
 Offers with 100 GB and 1,000 e-mail accounts and databases are not uncommon.

 Most businesses end up at one of two providers